stephenpope/stephenpope.github.io/publishing.md

 [sim]: /images/sim.png "SIM installation screenshot"

-`**TIP**: Sitecore can be installed quickly and easily using the Sitecore Instance Manager or SIM.
-More information can be found here: https://github.com/Sitecore/Sitecore-Instance-Manager )`
+Sitecore can be installed quickly and easily using the Sitecore Instance Manager or SIM. | test More information can be found here: [Sitecore Instance Manager](https://github.com/Sitecore/Sitecore-Instance-Manager) |

 In this example, we have let SIM automatically install our SQL databases for us and they are named as such (Looking in SQL Management Studio):